 Home buyers can benefit in several ways by choosing a 15 year mortgage instead of a 30 year product.
-The benefits of a 15 year home loan can make the higher monthly payments worthwhile.
+The benefits of a lower mortgage rates from 15 year home loans can make the higher monthly payments worthwhile.

 Lower Mortgage Rate

 Mortgage lenders offer lower mortgage rates on 15-year mortgages than for 30 year mortgage loans.
 According to Freddie Mac’s Primary Mortgage Market Survey (PMMS), the difference between average 30 year mortgage rates and 15 year mortgage rates typically runs slightly less than one percent lower for a 15 year mortgage.
 While lower mortgage rates are welcome news, the real savings on a 15 year home loan occurs over the shorter repayment.

 Please note that this example is for illustrative purposes only.

 If you borrow more than 80 percent of a home’s appraised value, mortgage insurance is generally required.
 As with mortgage lenders, a shorter-term mortgage loan poses less risk to private mortgage insurers and coverage for a 15 year home loan costs less than it does for a 30-year loan.
 Actual costs vary among mortgage insurers.

 It’s also possible to obtain a 15 year home loan through FHA-approved lenders.
 FHA also offers lower mortgage insurance premiums for 15 year loans than for 30 year loans.

 15 year fixed mortgages are fully amortized with unchanging principal and interest (P and I) payments.
 They’re offered by FHA lenders, VA lenders, and non-government (conventional) lenders.
 Conventional loans come in conforming (Fannie Mae and Freddie Mac) loan amounts and higher non-conforming or jumbo loan amounts.
 These loans’ fixed rates make budgeting easier for homeowners.